steinim/writings/how_do_you_invent.md

 ![Mikrotjenester](https://github.com/steinim/writings/raw/master/images/microservices2.png)
 ![Monolittisk applikasjon speiler siloene ](https://github.com/steinim/writings/raw/master/images/microservices1.png)

 ## Conway om kontinuerlig forbedring
+Har du bidratt til å utvikle et IT-system noen gang så vet du at perfeksjon er umulig.
+Ikke bare første gang du lager det, men hver gang du gjør en forbedring.

+> Given any system design, someone someday will find a better one to do the same job.

+Dette er sant for alt vi gjør, og det er derfor vi innen systemutvikling snakker om kontinuerlig alt mulig rart.
+Kontinuerlig forbedring, -integrasjon, -testing, -deployment, -leveranse og så videre.

 > There's never enough time to do something right, but there's always enough time to do it over.

-> Given any system design, someone someday will find a better one to do the same job.

-## Store systemer går i oppløsning
+Vi er selvsagt enige i dette, men av (for meg) uforståelige grunner eksisterer det fremdeles IT-prosjekter hvor de som styrer gjennomføringen ikke har tatt dette innover seg.
+Conway beskriver at idealet om å etablere avgrensninger, lage et konsept, organisere et prosjekt og delegere aktiviteter, koordinere mellom oppgaver og å konsolidere sub-design til ett enkelt system ikke alltid er rett frem å gjøre (underdrivelse!).
+Endringer i forutsetninger vil kunne inntreffe hvor som helst, og nye åpenbart overlegne design-konsepter vil avdekkes.
+Dette kan være utfordrende å innrømme:

+> Such an appearance of uncertainty is unflattering, and the very act of voluntarily abandoning a creation is painful and expensive.

+## Conway om store systemer og store organisasjoner

+> To the extent that an organization is not completely flexible in its communication structure, that organization will stamp out an image of itself in every design it produces.
+The larger an organization is, the less flexibility it has and the more pronounced is the phenomenon.

 > The structures of large systems tend to disintegrate during development, qualitatively more so than with small systems.

 > If a team can’t be fed with two pizzas, it’s too big.